Thomas Stewart (Irish footballer): Sacramento Republic

 Stewart made the move to North America in 2014, signing with United Soccer League (3rd div.) club Sacramento Republic.
 In the 2014 season, he made 28 appearances and 17 starts in all competitions, scoring 13 goals and helping Sacramento to its first championship in its first-ever season.

 In 2015 Stewart scored 8 goals in 24 appearances in all competitions, including 3 goals in 17 league appearances.
 That year he became the first Northern Irish player to score a hat-trick in the U.S. Open Cup, scoring three against Sonoma County Sol.

 In 2016 Stewart scored 1 goal in 6 league starts for Sacramento with 2 assists.

 Ottawa Fury

 Stewart was transferred to the NASL's Ottawa Fury on 12 July 2016.

 Dundalk

 Stewart signed for Dundalk on 17 February 2017.

 Coaching career

 Following the conclusion of his playing career, Stewart took up a managerial role with Swedish fourth division side Ytterhogdals IK.

-In January 2025, Stewart became Assistant Head Coach of Sandvikens IF, in the Superettan league (second division) and finished the season in 10th place, qualifying for the 2026 Swedish Cup.
+In January 2025, Stewart became Assistant Head Coach of Sandvikens IF, in the Superettan league and finished the season in 10th place, qualifying for the 2026 Swedish Cup.

+Stewart is currently Assistant at IFK Norrköping.